DSA candidates sweep in Queens

 It was a powerful showing for Mamdani’s brand in the World’s Borough, where DSA-endorsed candidates were poised to pick up three new seats.

-Valdez, who will likely be elected to succeed retiring Rep. Nydia Velazquez in New York’s 7th Congressional District in November, was able to celebrate victory early in the night, picking up 56 percent of the vote with around 92 percent of ballots counted an hour after the polls closed.
+Valdez, who will likely be elected to succeed retiring Rep. Nydia Velázquez in New York’s 7th Congressional District in November, was able to celebrate victory early in the night, picking up 56 percent of the vote with around 92 percent of ballots counted an hour after the polls closed.
 Brooklyn Borough President Antonio Reynoso had around 35 percent of the vote at the same point in the evening.
+Queens councilmember Julie Won received around 6 percent of the vote, and attorney Vichal Kumar finished in fourth with less than 2 percent.

 Kawas, who is running to replace retiring State Senator Michael Gianaris in District 12, had won around 60 percent of the vote with 95 percent of ballots counted Tuesday night.
 Assemblymember Steven Raga, Kawas’ only opponent, held around 40 percent of the vote.